yousuhang/Unsupervised-Lesion-Detection-via-Image-Restoration-with-a-Normative-Prior/README.md

 # Brief on codes
-vars_layers.py contains variable/tensor definition and basic layer construction vae_graph.py contains main structure of vanilla VAE and GMVAE vae_training.py and gmvae_training.py are codes for training session.
-The parameter setting of can be changed accordingly vae_restore.py and gmvae_restore.py are codes for restoration process
+vars_layers.py contains variable/tensor definition and basic layer construction

+vae_graph.py contains main structure of vanilla VAE and GMVAE

+vae_training.py and gmvae_training.py are codes for training session.
+The parameter in setting can be changed accordingly such as number of clusters, latent dimensions.

+vae_restore.py and gmvae_restore.py are codes for restoration process.
+The parameter in setting can be changed accordingly such as restoration steps, weight on TV term.

 # Acknowledgement
 The tensorflow version of GMVAE implementation is inspired by Nat Dilokthanakul https://github.com/Nat-D/GMVAE